 Your brand will cater to a number of different buyer personas.
 In order to target them, it’s really important that you adopt an audience segmentation strategy.

-Then, you need to analyze the data to create your segments.
+Then, you need to analyze the data to create your segments (either manually or with specialized customer segmentation software).
 This will then allow you to build more accurate buyer personas of your customers that are based on a set of shared attributes.
 In other words, who are they, and what motivates them?

 Next, you can create a customer journey map for each separate buyer persona.
 This should look like a flowchart and, as mentioned earlier, should be a visual representation of their journey, including what channels they use, how they use them, and what actions they take (and when).